 What Causes Tooth Infections?

-If your tooth is breached because of dental decay, food particles and bacteria are able to penetrate deeply within the tooth.
-Food or other particles become an irritant within the tooth.
-Your body will naturally fight the foreign substances creating an infection.
-Often your body will create an abscess in an effort to push out the irritating substances.
-Another possible source for a dental infection occurs when dead cells and tissues are blocked or trapped within the tooth.
-Your body has a natural ability to gets rid of dead cells and cellular waste.
-If your body’s natural cleansing system is blocked, then toxins from inside the tooth or around the tooth may turn into an infection.
+Another possible source of a dental infection occurs when dead cells and tissues are blocked or trapped within the tooth.
+Your body has a natural ability to get rid of dead cells and cellular waste.
+If your body’s natural cleansing system is weakened or blocked, toxins inside or around the tooth may become an infection.

 - Severe, continuous pain